opensource-matrix/octopi/README.md

 ```

 ## Models & Views
-In the `routes/routes.php` file, you can define some models.
+In the `routes/routes.php` file, define some models